-- Devices and I/O Ports
+Devices and I/O Ports

 Select this choice to view or change assignments for devices and input/output (I/O) ports.
-You can configure the remote console redirection, enable or disable integrated Ethernet controllers, and the SAS controller.
-If you disable a device, it cannot be configured, and the operating system will not be able to detect it (this is equivalent to disconnecting the device).
+You can configure the remote console redirection, and enable or disable integrated Ethernet controllers and PCI slots.
+If you disable a device, it cannot be configured, and the operating system cannot detect it (disabling a device is equivalent to disconnecting the device).